oussemajelassi/ROS_STM32/README.md

      You have first to put the path for **Inc** inside Documents/STM32 in your stm project.

-     The explicit #include "ros.h" and other .h file wont happen in our main.c however we are calling them on our main.cpp and then calling the functions in main.c
+     ~~ The explicit #include "ros.h" and other .h file wont happen in our main.c however we are calling them on our main.cpp and then calling the functions in main.c ~~

-     One last thing is to set file types so please consider following these steps :
+     One last thing is to set some __file types__ so please consider following these steps :
         Project propreties : c/c++ general : file types :
             check use project type file
             add *.h and set their type to c++ header files